Two-dimensional delta-Bose gas: skew-product relative motions: Formulations of main results

 for all $f\in \B_+(\Bbb C)$.
 Equivalently, the marginals of $\{Z_t\}$ under $\P_{z_0}^{(0),\beta\da }$ are given by

-where $f_\beta(z)\,\defeq \,f(z/\two)K_0(\sqrt{2\beta}\lvert z\rvert)$ for $z\in \Bbb C$. \end{thm}
+where $f_\beta(z)\,\defeq \,f(z/\two)K_0(\sqrt{\beta}\lvert z\rvert)$ for $z\in \Bbb C$. \end{thm}

-We will give two different proofs of Theorem~\ref{thm:1}, as outlined in Section~\ref{sec:firstdr}.
-See Section~\ref{sec:EXCURSION} for the first proof.
-Before a further discussion of the second proof, let us give two corollaries of Theorem~\ref{thm:1}.
-The first one is about the existence of usual Feynman--Kac formulas for $\{P^\beta_t\}$.
-For the statement, we work with a slightly different setting, which uses $\{Z_t\}$ (only to avoid the cumbersome constant $\two$ here and there), and set up the following hypothesis that assumes an additive functional $\{A_t\}$ subject to a minimal measurability condition and allows a killing time $\zeta$:
+To contrast the formula in Theorem~\ref{thm:1} with the classical exponential form of the Feynman--Kac formula, let us introduce a corollary.
+For the statement, we work with a slightly different setting.
+This uses $\{Z_t\}$ whenever appropriate (only to avoid the cumbersome $\two$ here and there), and set up the following hypothesis that assumes an additive functional $\{A_t\}$ subject to a minimal measurability condition and allows a killing time $\zeta$:

 \begin{hypothesis} There exists $(\Bbb Q,A,\zeta)$ such that all of the following conditions hold: